 The Need in Belize

-The local ministry of health provides free primary healthcare at community hospitals located in major towns and secondary care at the regional hospitals which provide care for those who need more than the community hospitals can provide.
+The local Ministry of Health provides free primary healthcare at community hospitals located in major towns and secondary care at the regional hospitals, which provide care for those who need more than the community hospitals can provide.
 Sometimes, this has an added cost if more advanced tests are required.
-These regional hospitals can be as far as two hours away for many of the villages in Belize, and there is only one tertiary care institution in the country which patients are referred to on a per needs basis.
+These regional hospitals can be as far as two hours away for many of the villages in Belize, and there is only one tertiary care institution in the country where patients are referred on a per need basis.
 To help meet this need, the public health department conducts mobile clinics in several villages every six weeks to do post-natal care and to administer vaccines.

 A large portion of the population in these villages suffer from seasonal illnesses and either use local remedies or receive no treatment at all.
 Many other villagers suffer from chronic diseases and remain untreated due to the geographical and socioeconomic challenges of proper medical care.

 As with any great work, it takes great relationships to get the job done well.
 That’s why ISL Belize is excited to partner with nonprofits, NGOs, governmental and religious institutions to better serve the people of Belize.

 The Octavia Waight Centre in San Ignacio Town

 University of Belize

 What to Expect as a Volunteer

 You’ll arrive in Belize via the Philip S W Goldson International Airport.
 This is the only international airport in Belize and is located approximately 20 minutes away from Belize City.
 After going through Customs and retrieving your luggage, you will be met by an ISL staff member and transported by taxi, van, or bus (arranged and paid for by ISL) to your hotel or guest house in the area closest to your work site.